bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

 ---
-title: Push and pull artifacts in Artifactory
+title: Pull artifacts from Artifactory

 slug: push-pull-artifacts-artifactory

-description: Describes how to push and pull artifacts in Artifactory for Docker-type repositories
+description: Describes how to pull artifacts from Artifactory

-keywords: push, pull, Artifactory, docker, artifact, repositories, projects
+keywords: pull, Artifactory, docker, artifact, repositories, projects

-page_purpose: Describes how to test your account and pull locally and push and pull artifacts.
+page_purpose: Describes how to pull artifacts to your local machine, or to a container running on OpenShift.

 audience: technical lead, developer